 Shri Devi Main Page | Protector Deities Main Page | Protector Deities: Traditions & Schools Outline

 Database Search: All Images | Paintings | Sculpture

-Shri Devi is a category of Tantric Buddhist deity.
-Her primary function is as a protector (Dharmapala) and specifically the primary female Wisdom Protector of Himalayan and Tibetan Buddhism.
+Shri Devi is a category of female Tantric Buddhist deity.
+She is not one entity or personality.
+She is a category such as Buddha or Bodhisattva.
+Her primary function is a protector (Dharmapala) and specifically the principal female Wisdom Protector of Himalayan and Tibetan Buddhism.
 There are dozens of different variations and forms of Shri Devi.
 She is typically in wrathful appearance following the Indian model of a Rakshasi demon.
 In most occurrences and uses of Shri Devi, but not all, she is paired with a specific form of Mahakala.

 Shri Devi is a Buddhist variant on a number of different Indian wrathful deities such as Chandika and Kali related to early Shaiva and Shakta cults.

 Aside from the individual Anuttarayoga Tantras that teach various forms of Shri Devi, the principal texts are the Twenty-five and Fifty Chapter Mahakala Tantras.
 The textual source for Magzor Gyalmo is the Dakinyagnijihajvala Tantra, Dege Kanjur, volume 98, pp.223-253, Nyingma Tantra section, vol.3.
 TBRC w22084.
 The correct identification of Shri Devi depends on her appearance and attributes, the Sanskrit or Tibetan text where she is described, and the religious tradition that she is associated with.